mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

 3. When extending the static graph syntax, more syntax is supported, and the ability to import and export cannot be used with MindIR due to use Python.

-4. It is not currently supported that the repeated definition of global variables with the same name across Python files, and these global variables are used in the network.